-Extensive scientific evidence shows the benefits of everyday mindfulness to one’s overall health.
-This can be the health of your home environment, at school and in the workplace.
+Mindfulness holds its benefits in supporting us to be present in our thoughts, and in the moment.
+It’s a process of learning how to access this moment of presence.
 Mindfulness means paying attention “on purpose, in the present moment, and nonjudgmentally” (Kabat-Zinn, 1994, p.
 4).
 In other words, to be mindful is to pay close attention to your present moment.
-Mindfulness is a practice, and an attitude that anybody can learn quickly.
-It can change your relationship to the world around you.
+I’t’s a practice, and an attitude that anybody can learn quickly and it can change your relationship to the world around you.

 Paying attention to your thoughts and being present exposes you to less anxiety and pain.
 One of the key benefits to mindfulness in everyday life is it can help you gain momentum.
 There’s a common misconception that slowing down your thoughts, or taking a moment to pause, will cause them to lose momentum.
 The research on the benefits of everyday mindfulness suggests the opposite is true.
-In fact, Vedic meditation is one such technique that proven to bring you right into the moment.
+In fact, mantra-style meditation is one such technique that is proven to bring you right into the moment.
 Learning to meditate is effortless, and practicing the skill doesn’t take that long to do either.
 It only takes 20-minutes and you’ve slowed down enough to experience the benefits in your body and mind.
 In fact, Florence R. Gaia, RN, M.Ed., encourages you to do your meditation in the back seat of your car!

+You don’t actually need extra time to engage in mindfulness.
+It becomes a part of your day.
 The first thing to learn when being present is you become acutely aware of the thinking you’re doing.
 It can happen while driving in your car or while cooking, and brushing your teeth.
 There’s an apparent understanding of one self – another great benefit of everyday mindfulness.

 Be aware that if you have different expectations of your ‘mindfulness practice’ results, you may move away from consistently practicing it.
 It’s important to free yourself from the constraints of your mind, even for a few moments every day.
 This helps you to reap the valuable stress-management benefits you can feel.
 If you struggle with fitting this into your routine, consider this podcast episode on deconstructing routines.

 Learning these skills can have profound effects on your family, your friendships, and your workplace.
 This provides you the vehicle to your mind and your thoughts – a profound benefit to mindfulness.
-That awareness is catalyst you need to develop better self-awareness.
-And that cycle can further enhance your self-confidence and emotional intelligence – an in the end, crushing the negative effects of stress.
+That awareness is the catalyst you need to develop better self-awareness.
+And that cycle can further enhance your self-confidence and emotional intelligence – and in the end, crushing the negative effects of stress.

 Personal growth and learning are one of the most basic universal human needs.
 Mindfulness, and going inward, can help you feel a level personal importance.
 If you think about it, every musician has to fine tune their instrument right?
-The same rule applies to us, and our own “instruments” – our Minds – and learning how to pay attention and be mindful of our thoughts, and our bodies.
+The same rule applies to us, and our own “instruments” – our Minds – and learning how to pay attention of our thoughts, and our bodies.
 Once you can learn some basic principles, mindfulness training can reduce your stress as well as reversing the negative effects on the body and certain parts of the brain.

 That stress response can negatively influence learning and behaviour, particularly in children/adolescents who still have growing brains and need to sustain attention for longer periods of time at school.Children and adolescents need effective self-regulation tools.
 When feelings are not managed very well, our thinking and concentration is impaired.

 Having a regular mindfulness practice can also help you be more focused and more compassionate with yourself.
-Mindfulness can calm the non-stop mind chatter and agitation that we experience.
-Our attention span is not separate from our emotions so having a thought can arouse a negative emotional state.
+Mindfulness can calm the non-stop mind-chatter and agitation that we experience.
+Our attention span is not separate from our emotions ,so having a thought can arouse a negative emotional state.
 Research suggests that our emotional state significantly affects the quality of our attention.
 Knowing this can be of great benefit to parents raising young children – the future generation.
 If parents can learn mindful awareness first, and bring the strategies into the home, they’re giving their entire family a range of practices to empower them inwardly and outwardly.

 This takes time and a system, however.

-Thus, self-awareness = self-regulation!
+Self-awareness = self-regulation!